kelmo974/forestry_learning/READ.md

 2. Significance:

 3. Room for improvement:
 Noticed some common_tree name values with spaces or different joining characters.
-The species refernce listed was integrated later in the process and I was sure to format the field names accordingly, but should've reviewed and sychronized the values within as well.
+The species reference listed was integrated later in the process and I was sure to format the field names accordingly, but should've reviewed and sychronized the values within as well.